-Whooping cough spreads easily through coughing or sneezing or by just sharing breathing space.
+Whooping cough spreads easily through coughing or sneezing or by just sharing breathing space, such as holding a newborn close to your chest.

 Since the symptoms of whooping cough can vary, some people with whooping cough may only have a mild cough and they can end up spreading it to babies they are in close contact with.
-In fact, most unvaccinated children living with a family member who has whooping cough will get the disease.
+In fact, approximately 90% of people who are unvaccinated and living with a family member who has whooping cough will get the disease.

-Whooping cough is still common in the United States, and outbreaks still occur, putting children at great risk.
+Whooping cough is still common in the United States and outbreaks still occur, putting infants and young children, especially those too young to be fully vaccinated, at great risk.

-Anyone can contract whooping cough, but babies under six months of age are especially at high risk for complications, even if they are otherwise healthy.
+Anyone can contract whooping cough, but babies under one year are especially at high risk for complications, even if they are otherwise healthy.
 These infants are too young to be vaccinated themselves, so they depend on antibodies passed from their mother through vaccination during pregnancy—if she was vaccinated.

 In many children, whooping cough is a severe hacking cough followed by a high-pitched intake of breath that sounds like a “whoop.”
+However, the “whoop” may not always be present, especially in infants younger than six months, adolescents, and adults.
 Hear the “whooping” sound here.

 Vaccination is the best way to protect people of all ages, especially infants and young children, from whooping cough.
 The pertussis vaccine is combined with vaccines that protect against diphtheria and tetanus.
 For babies and young children, this vaccine is called DTaP.
 For preteens, teens, adults, and pregnant women, the vaccine is called Tdap.